 Another option for earning credit for knowledge you already have is to take the CLEP (or other regionally accepted exams).
 CLEP is offered through The College Board and are accepted nationally and internationally and are recommended by the American Council on Education.
 CLEP is probably the best test-based option to earn college credit, other than our own credit by exam (test-out) option.

 You may still have questions about transfer credit and how it works at Champlain College.
 Below we have provided answers to some of the questions we are asked the most:

 Can I find out whether credits I earned at another college will transfer before I apply?

 At Champlain College Online we are passionate about helping our students complete their degrees, and we work diligently to be certain you are provided with your maximum transfer credits possible.
 To get a full picture of your prior education, professional experience, and any certifications or trainings we might convert to transfer credits, we require that you first complete the application.
 There is no cost to apply, and our application is designed to ensure that every potential transfer credit opportunity is taken into account.

 How does Champlain determine if a course is eligible for transfer credits?

 Decisions regarding transfer credits are based on criteria provided by Champlain faculty in the related academic area and comparing that criteria to the description of the course recieved from the college at which you completed the course.
 See the transfer credit policy at the top of this page for more detail.

 Do my grades transfer as well as my credits earned at another institution?

-Credit hours for your transferred courses are given full value, but your grades are not transferred to your permanent record at Champlain College, and do not become a part of your cumulative quality point average (CQPA) at Champlain.Link to this FAQ
+Credit hours for your transferred course are given full value, but your grades are not transferred to your permanent record at Champlain College and do not become part of your cumulative quality point average (CQPA)

 Will my credits for IT courses transfer?